-- 1. Spread your assets out now among retirement vehicles with different tax treatment (tax-deferred, taxable, tax-free).
+- Spread your assets out now among retirement vehicles with different tax treatment (tax-deferred, taxable, tax-free).
 This is called tax diversification and it can potentially reduce the amount you owe in taxes in retirement.
+Below are a few investment vehicles with different tax treatment: - Tax-free savings account

+(TFSA) One option for creating a tax-efficient retirement include converting your RRSP to a TFSA.
+While it is not possible to make a direct transfer from an RRSP to a TFSA, you could withdraw funds from the RRSP, pay the tax on the withdrawal and then reinvest the tax-paid money into a TFSA.
+Doing so in a year when income from taxable investments is lower may make sense, or in conjunction with pension income splitting, can help to get the best after-tax results.
+Future growth in the TFSA will be then generate a tax free income to supplement pensions upon withdrawal.

-Below are a few investment vehicles with different tax treatment: - Tax-free savings account (TFSA) One option for creating a tax-efficient retirement include converting your RRSP to a TFSA.
-You could do this all at once, which would mean you pay all the taxes in one tax year and then future contributions and earnings in the TFSA could be withdrawn tax free.
-However, if you want to avoid a huge tax hit in one year, you may want to spread the conversions out over several years.
+If you want to avoid a huge tax hit in one year, you may want to spread the conversions out over several years.
 For some individuals, especially those with high net worth, you will want to speak to a financial professional to devise the best strategy for your situation.

 You also have the option to contribute after-tax dollars to a TFSA as long as you meet the residency and maximum contribution requirements.
-You will be limited on how much you contribute, and you will be taxed on the amount you contribute in any given tax year.

-- Cash Value Life Insurance Another way to reduce taxes in retirement is to purchase life insurance.
-The number one purpose of life insurance is for the death benefit, but additionally, when structured properly, life insurance can often also be a means for supplemental tax-free retirement income. - Municipal bonds Municipal bonds are another method for lowering taxable income.
-When you buy a municipal bond, you're essentially loaning money to the government, which they will pay back with interest.
-The income from bonds is typically tax-exempt and may offer more yield than a provincial or Canada bond.
-Bear in mind municipal bonds are not issued by the federal government, so could be considered riskier investments.
+You will be limited on how much you can contribute so check your TFSA contribution room with your financial advisor or CRA.
+Good news - there is no upper age limit with the TFSA.
+Also make sure your survivor designations are in order.

+- Cash Value Life Insurance

+Another way to reduce taxes

+in retirement is to purchase life

+insurance.
+The number one

+purpose of life insurance is for the

+death benefit, but additionally,

+when structured properly, life

+insurance can often also be a

+means for supplemental tax-free

+retirement income.

-Bank vehicles
+- Bank vehicles